zachleigh/pronounce-php/README.md

 ##### Options
 ######--fields [-f]
+[word, arpabet, ipa, spelling]
 Set the fields to be displayed.
 Fields must be in a comma seperated list.
 All fields are enabled by default.

-Choices: word, arpabet, ipa, spelling.
+######--destination [-d]
+[table, string, file]
+Set the output destination.
+Default is to output a table to the console.

+######--file
+[file_name]
+If 'file' is selected for output destination, the 'file' option can be used to set a file name to write to.
+The default file name is 'output.txt' and is written to the pronounce-php directory.

 ##### Examples